 On approach the first thing you see is the yacht club starting platform with a distant backdrop of masts in the Yacht Haven marina.
 Leave the platform well to starboard.
 Jack in the Basket is a single red pile with a basket top-mark to the southwest of the entrance.
 Water depth in much of the marked channel is in excess of -2.0m below chart datum.
 However, on the marked channel margins the depth of water is shallower in some locations.
-Please give way to the Wightlink ferries which run every hour at peak times. elow chart datum.
-However, on the marked channel margins the depth of water is shallower in some locations.
+Please give way to the Wightlink ferries.

-At night, the main channel piles are lit, green to starboard and red to port, all flashing every two seconds.
+At night, the main channel piles are lit, green to starboard and red to port – see a chart for flashing characteristics.
 Leading lights for entering the river are fixed red on 319°T.

 The wave screens mark the beginning of the inner harbour.
-Beyond these you pass to port in quick succession the entrance to the Yacht Haven marina, Dan Bran visitors’ pontoon, the Harbour Master’s pontoon and the Harbour Office, public slipway, the two yacht clubs and Berthon Lymington Marina which faces the ferry terminal on the opposite bank.
+Beyond these you pass to port in quick succession the entrance to the Yacht Haven marinas.
+Dan Bran visitors’ pontoon, the Harbour Master’s pontoon and the Harbour Office, public slipway, the 2 yacht clubs and Berthon Lymington Marina which faces the ferry terminal on the opposite bank.

-There are free showers open for visitors all year round adjacent to the visitors’ moorings on the Town Quay.
-Separate free shower facilities are available at the Lymington Town Sailing Club for users of the Dan Bran pontoon.
+Free washrooms and showers are provided adjacent to the visitors’ moorings on the Town Quay.
+And at the Lymington Town Sailing Club for users of the Dan Bran pontoon.